 i.
 There are several examples in the Bible of people being resuscitated before this, such as the widow’s son in the days of Elijah (1 Kings 17:17-24) and Lazarus (John 11:38-44).
 Each of these was resuscitated from death, but none of them were resurrected.
 Each of them was raised in the same body they died in, and raised from the dead to eventually die again.
 Resurrection isn’t just living again; it is living again in a new body, based on our old body, perfectly suited for life in eternity.
 Jesus was not the first one brought back from the dead, but He was the first one resurrected.

 iii.
 In Israel, one may see many graves and tombs – there is an ocean of tombs on the Mount of Olives, and vast sea of graves outside the eastern wall of the temple mount.
-You can see the tomb of Rebekka, the tomb of David, the tomb of Absalom – but you won’t find the tomb of Jesus anywhere.
+You can see the tomb of David or the tomb of Absalom – but you won’t find the tomb of Jesus anywhere.
 He is not here.

 iv.
 As He said reminded these women – and all the disciples – that they should have expected this.
 It was just what He promised.